tldr-pages/tldr/pages/common/reflex.md

 `reflex --start-service=true {{command}}`

-- Substitude what file changes:
+- Substitute the filename that changed in:

 `reflex -- echo {}`